clusterfk/chaos-proxy/README.md

 server.port=8080 #8080 is the default
 ```

-Use this information to configure your _service-under-test_ with relevant config for **clusterfk** chaos proxy in place of your _dependent-destination-service_.
+Use this information to configure your _service-under-test_ with relevant config for **ClusterFk** chaos proxy in place of your _dependent-destination-service_.

 ### Example ###

 **Configure Chaos Proxy**

-Within **clusterfk** chaos proxy, specify `application.properties` or `JAVA_OPTS` to point to your real destination service - e.g.:
+Within **ClusterFk** chaos proxy, specify `application.properties` or `JAVA_OPTS` to point to your real destination service - e.g.:

 ```properties
 destination.hostProtocolAndPort=http://10.0.1.150:9898